 On 20 April 2006, the NRC amended its regulations governing the import and export of nuclear equipment and material to implement the provisions of the Energy Policy Act of 2005.
 This amendment revised the definition of by-product material to include discrete sources of radium-226, accelerator-produced radioactive material, and discrete sources of naturally occurring radioactive material.
-The rule also requires specific import licenses for imports of radium-226 that meet the threshold values of the IAEA Code of Conduct.
+The specific import licenses required for imports of radium-226 that met the threshold values of the IAEA Code of Conduct were eliminated in 2010 (see 75 FR 44072).